ocaml-ppx/ppx_tools/README.md

 ppx_tools
 =========

-Tools for authors of ppx rewriters.
+Tools for authors of ppx rewriters and other syntactic tools.

 dumpast.exe
 -----------